stephenwade/festival/README.md

 # Festival

-Festival is a website to host online music festivals.
+Festival is a web app to host online music festivals.
 It plays the same audio file for all users at the same time based on their system clock, allowing for the social aspect of a live broadcast (everyone can react to the same music at the same time) without requiring live streaming infrastructure.